heidless-stillwater/heidless-blog/src/content/blog/rob-craig-profile-1.md

   - My focus is on automating, streamlining and hardening.
 The role may involve refactoring, remediation, documentation, test-coverage
 - Ideally, the role would provide exposure to SaSS, Data Science & A.I.
   - I would be particularly interested in a role supporting any of these areas.

-Given I’d be an unknown quantity initially, I am likely to cost less than most.

-Consequently, I would be open to opportunities within the Charitable/Public sector should that be relevant.

 #### RESOURCES: